Shuvosaurus: Initial interpretation

+"Chatterjeea"

 The Shuvosaurus skulls were found mixed in with postcranial remains of small pseudosuchians from the Post Quarry—all lacking heads—which Chatterjee had previously described as juveniles of the large predatory rauisuchid Postosuchus (of which the fossils were also associated with) in 1985.
 However, in a 1995 monograph on Late Triassic tetrapods from the American Southwest, Robert Long and Philip Murry regarded this material as so "radically different" from Postosuchus that they identified it as a new taxon of gracile "rauisuchian" allied to poposaurids (i.e. Poposaurus) which they named Chatterjeea elegans—named after Sankar Chatterjee and from Latin elegans for "very fine" or "beautiful".

-In the same publication, however, they raised the possibility that Shuvosaurus and Chatterjeea were in fact the same animal, noting the close association of their remains, lack of any apparent ornithomimosaurian postcrania otherwise referrable to Shuvosaurus in the quarry, and that the available material for Shuvosaurus and the Chatterjeea did not overlap (one known by heads, the other skeletons).
+In the same publication, however, Long and Murry raised the possibility that Shuvosaurus and Chatterjeea were in fact the same animal, noting the close association of their remains, lack of any apparent ornithomimosaurian postcrania otherwise referable to Shuvosaurus in the quarry, and that the available material for Shuvosaurus and the Chatterjeea did not overlap (one known by heads, the other skeletons).

 Following Long and Murry (1995), opinions were divided on the identity of Shuvosaurus and its proposed synonymy with Chatterjeea.
 Notable among them, Oliver Rauhut (1997, 2000, 2003) argued that Shuvosaurus was indeed a theropod and distinct from Chatterjeea, but that it was instead a specialised basal taxon convergent with ornithomimosaurs.

+The discovery of Effigia

 In the early 2000s, Sterling Nesbitt and Mark Norell prepared previously unopened plaster-jackets of an unknown archosaur collected from the Whitaker Quarry at Ghost Ranch which combined a Shuvosaurus-like skull with Chatterjeea-like postcrania that they named Effigia in 2006.
 This discovery showed that Shuvosaurus is more closely related to crocodilians and other pseudosuchians than dinosaurs, and that similarities between it and ornithomimids are indeed the result of convergent evolution, while simultaneously demonstrating that the bodies of Chatterjeea almost certainly belong to Shuvosaurus and therefore that the two are synonymous.

-Indeed, Shuvosaurus and Effigia are so anatomically similar that in 2007 Spencer Lucas and colleagues proposed that the two genera were synonymous, tentatively subsuming Effigia into Shuvosaurus as the species Shuvosaurus okeeffeae, a proposal that has not been followed in subsequent research.
+Shuvosaurus and Effigia are so anatomically similar that in 2007 Spencer Lucas and colleagues proposed that the two genera were synonymous, tentatively subsuming Effigia into Shuvosaurus as the species Shuvosaurus okeeffeae.
+This proposal has not been followed in subsequent research.